 Footwear can be a baggage problem because of its extra bulk and weight.
 We find that light trail shoes and hybrid shoe/sandals (Keen, Teva, Merrel, North Face, HiTec, Garmont, Salomon etc) are adequate for regular travel and normal safari conditions.
 Even fly-camping trips and walking trails on fairly rough terrain don’t warrant hiking boots when conditions are dry.

 Footwear needs change with altitude (Ruwenzoris and Mt Kilimanjaro) or when wet and rough forest conditions are anticipated (treks in Gabon, Uganda, Congo and Rwanda).
 In which case light but robust and waterproof hiking boots are a must.
 For treks and walking trails during the dry season in places like Mahale and Udzungwas we still recommend regular trail shoes that you’d normally use on safari (unless you’d prefer the extra ankle support).

 Rain gear can be unnecessarily bulky and isn’t needed in the dry season from June through to October.
-(Check with your consultant if you’re travelling into Central Africa or doing any activities at altitude).
+(Check with us if you’re travelling into Central Africa or doing any activities at altitude).

 During the wet season a light waterproof outer shell or a lightweight poncho will do the trick.
 (If you take raingear then remember to take extra plastic bags or “Ziploc” bags for separating wet from dry kit in your luggage.)